LizzyTrevisan/Prodigy_SD_03/README.md

 Contact Management System

-This Windows Forms application, developed in C#, provides an efficient and user-friendly way to manage a contact list.
+This Windows Forms application, developedin C#, provides an efficient and user-friendly way to manage a contact list.
 The application connects to a SQL Server database to perform CRUD (Create, Read, Update, Delete) operations on contact records.
 It uses ClosedXML for exporting contact lists to Excel.
 Key features include:

 ## Add New Contact:
 Users can add a new contact by entering the ID, Name, Phone, and Email.
 The application validates the ID to ensure it's an integer before saving the new contact to the database.